casefabric/guide/docs/CafienneDemo.md

 ---
 id: CafienneDemo
-title: Cafienne Demo
+title: Getting started
 sidebar_label: Introducing Cafienne Demo
 ---

-We have prepared for you Cafienne Demo.

-Cafienne-demo contains [Cafienne Modeller](modelCases.md), the binaries of Cafienne including the [API](apiAuthentication.md).
-We, at SpronQ, consider this to be the core of Cafienne.
-With this core you can build real business applications.
+Cafienne Demo is an environment that holds [two examples](TwoApps.md).

+- Hello World
+- Travel Request

+The Helloworld example is nothing more than what is says.
+It does not really show the power of CMMN, but it is more of a simplistic application that demonstrates that the environment is up and running.

+Travel Request shows a little more complex flow, including technical examples for sending emails, generating PDF documents and invoking REST services.

+The demo environment consists of

+- [Cafienne IDE](modelCases.md), a place to model cases
+- [Cafienne Engine](cafienneEngine.md), the heart of the system that executes case models (see the [REST API](apiAuthentication.md)).
-Upon this core, we built [CafienneUI](CafienneUI.md).
-Using Cafienne UI you can build a user interface that helps demo-ing the application.
+- [Generic UI](CafienneUI.md), providing a simple user interface that helps demostrating and debugging the flow of the case application.

-Cafienne UI goes with [two business applications](TwoApps.md) which show you how you can use the Modeller and the API.